tejakusireddy/distributed-message-queue/README.md

 - Raft-based leader election and replication (per partition)
 - Batch consumption for improved efficiency
 - Administrative endpoints for topics, partitions, and Raft statistics
+- Cross-Platform Compatibility: Designed and tested for seamless operation on both X64 and ARM64 architectures.

 Planned:
 - Prometheus + Grafana observability